MayKoder/Diamond-Engine/README.md

  Engine v0.3
  - C# support added with mono-runtime.
-- mono-runtime and msbuild are now portable, so no installation is needed to run and work with the engine.
+- mono-runtime is now portable, so no installation is needed to run and work with the engine.
 - Home made C# libraries like Vector3, Quaternion, mat4x4...
 - C# input/transform support with extern functions.
 - Inspector display variables which values can be modified in-engine.